alvaguoro/Owner-avatar-CppND-Capstone-Snake-Game-/README.md

 ### 4 The project uses multithreading.

 We use a thread for the key inputs where we are constantly pulling from a queue where we store all the movements of the snake so no movement is lost.
+Line 23 of game.cpp we launch a thread that executes a function in which we have an "infinite" loop where we pull from a queue the directions that have been used by the user.

 ### 5 A mutex or lock is used in the project.

 We use mutex to protect the data in the queue and to wait for the queue to not be empty.
+This is within the ConcurrentQueue class.

 ### 6 A condition variable is used in the project.

 We use a condition variable to wait for the queue to have elements.
+This is within the ConcurrentQueue class.